liagason/Extra-Powerful-Greeks/README.md

-# Heavenlyfire
+# Unciv Greece Superpower
-A test mod for Unciv
+This is a test mod for Unciv.